vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/layout.md

 You can:

 - fill in a custom function
+- provide one sorter keyword
-- provide one or an array of sorter keywords
+- provide an array of custom function or sorter keyword

 Available keywords are: